niemopen/oasis-open-project/GOVERNANCE.md

 * *Project Governing Board (PGB)*: The PGB oversees the overall strategy and direction of the project as well as the work of the TSCs.
 The PGB has final approval via Special Majority Vote of project releases and Project Specifications and their submission to the members of OASIS as candidates for OASIS Standard.

-   The PGB also follows and is responsible for upholding the [OASIS Open Projects Rules](url to op rules).
+   The PGB also follows and is responsible for upholding the [OASIS Open Projects Rules](https://www.oasis-open.org/policies-guidelines/open-projects-process/).

    The PGB is comprised of one representative from each Sponsoring organization, and a representative from each TSC (generally the chair).
-The PGB may create additional PGB member seats for expert representatives to be elected by the TSC or appointed by the PGB.
+The PGB may create additional non-voting PGB member seats for expert representatives to be elected by the TSC or appointed by the PGB.

 * *Maintainers*: Maintainers are recognized and trusted experts who serve to implement community goals and consensus design preferences.
 They demonstrate commitment to the success of the project and provide technical leadership that is broadly respected by the community.